seankelliher/nyc-firehouses/README.md

 ## Project Screen Shot(s)

-Screenshot to come later.
+Screenshots to come.

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
+The Express server uses the Fetch API.
+You will need a later version of Node (18+) for this to work.

 Installation: